christopher1986/docker-ci/README.md

 | SonarQube Scanner  | 2.10+   | [SonarScanner for Jenkins](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner-for-jenkins/) |

 Simply click on the **Download now and install after restart** button.
 While the plugins are being installed you can also check the checkbox that will automatically restart Jenkins once the plugins have been downloaded.
-I highly recommend that you change the locale of you Jenkins instance to English.
-Doing so will help you to understand how to configure the SonarQube Scanner.
+Changing the Jenkins locale to English will help you to setup the SonarQube Scanner without constantly translating this guide to your own language.

 After installing both plugins head back to the Jenkins dashboard and go to **Manage Jenkins** > **Configure System** > **SonarQube servers**.
 The following information can be used to properly setup SonarQube and Jenkins: